nsrau/azure-docs.it-it/articles/security-center/security-center-network-recommendations.md

 <properties
-   pageTitle="Protezione della rete nel Centro sicurezza di Azure | Microsoft Azure" description="Questo documento illustra le raccomandazioni presenti nel Centro sicurezza di Azure che facilitano la protezione della rete di Azure e garantiscano la conformità ai criteri di sicurezza." services="security-center" documentationCenter="na" authors="TerryLanfear" manager="MBaldwin" editor=""/>
+   pageTitle="Protecting your network in Azure Security Center  | Microsoft Azure" description="This document addresses recommendations in Azure Security Center that help you protect your Azure network and stay in compliance with security policies." services="security-center" documentationCenter="na" authors="TerryLanfear" manager="MBaldwin" editor=""/>

 <tags
    ms.service="security-center"